-- 1. Choose Webcams in the Menu (on page 96). - 2.
+- 1. Choose Webcams in the Menu (on page 97). - 2.
 Click the desired webcam to open the Webcam page. - Note that default webcam names are determined by the detection order.
 The one that is detected first is named Webcam, and the other that is detected later is named Webcam 2.

-Webcams

-Name ▲ Location Resolution Mode

-Webcam 352x288 Snapshot

-- 3. Click in the Live Preview section.
-The live snapshot or video in a standalone window opens.
-See Configuring Webcams and Viewing Live Images (on page 388). - 4.
-Copy the URL from that live preview window.
+Webcams and Viewing Live Images (on page 397).

+4. Copy the URL from that live preview window.